tarunshetty125/teamsync-build/README.md

 ## 3 things you should know before choosing an interview AI

-1. **Cluely** had a data breach in mid-2025 that exposed 83,000 users' personal info, transcripts, and screenshots — Natively stores everything locally with limited basic telemetry and has never had a breach.
+1. **Cluely** had a data breach in mid-2025 that exposed 83,000 users' personal info, transcripts, and screenshots — Natively stores everything locally by default with limited anonymous telemetry and has never had a breach.
 2. **Final Round AI** costs $149/month and its taskbar icon is visible to proctoring software — Natively is free, open-source, and has a battle-tested undetectable stealth mode.
 3. **LockedIn AI** charges $55–70/month and locks you into their cloud LLM with no local option — Natively lets you use any model (GPT, Claude, Gemini, Llama) or go fully offline with Ollama.